-LEGACIES OF THE ANCIENT WORLD Explore ancient texts that articulate perennial issues: the nature of the human and the divine; virtue and the good life; truth, justice, and beauty; the difference between subjective opinion and objective knowledge.
-CHALLENGES OF MODERNITY Think about how our world has been shaped by long-standing debates over gender, psychology, identity, imperialism, morality, race, science, urbanization, and violence.
-SCIENTIFIC PERSPECTIVES ON THE WORLD Examine how science illuminates our understanding of issues in the world around us.
-COMMUNITIES AND IDENTITIES Introduce yourself to processes and factors that fashion communities and identities around the globe.
+LEGACIES OF THE ANCIENT WORLD

+Explore ancient texts that articulate perennial issues: the nature of the human and the divine; virtue and the good life; truth, justice, and beauty; the difference between subjective opinion and objective knowledge.

+CHALLENGES OF MODERNITY

+Think about how our world has been shaped by long-standing debates over gender, psychology, identity, imperialism, morality, race, science, urbanization, and violence.

+SCIENTIFIC PERSPECTIVES ON THE WORLD

+Examine how science illuminates our understanding of issues in the world around us.

+COMMUNITIES AND IDENTITIES

+Introduce yourself to processes and factors that fashion communities and identities around the globe.

-Antonio Barrera, associate professor of history and Africana and Latin American studies, lectures to his class in Alumni Hall.
+Antonio Barrera, associate professor of history, lectures to his class in Alumni Hall.